johnotaalo/odata.provider/README.md

 * Configure the database views

-> * visit http://www.informea.org/api on how to do that
+> * see doc/ directory for deployment guidelines
 > * src/test/sql/clean.sql has sample data.

 * Deploy the WAR package into Tomcat.